-A drawings account is otherwise known as a corporation’s dividends, the amount of money to be distributed to its owners.
+A drawings account is otherwise known as a corporation’s dividend account, the amount of money to be distributed to its owners.
 It is not a temporary account, so it is not transferred to the income summary but to the capital account by making a credit of the amount in the latter.

 For example, the drawings account contains $5,000.
 The accountant then needs to make a debit of $5,000 from the drawings account and a credit of the same amount to the capital account.

 A temporary account, as mentioned above, is an account that needs to be closed at the end of an accounting period.
 It aims to show the exact revenues and expenses for a company for a specific period.

 A permanent account, on the other hand, possesses the following characteristics: